IDMNYU/MS-Thesis-Spring-2019/_pages/progress-presentations-and-mock-defense.md

 This first is a formal proposal for what you aim to accomplish with your thesis research by the end of April when your papers are due to the external examiners.

-Each presentation will consist of
+Each presentation will consist of 5 minutes and should clearly include:
-• 10 minutes of presentation
-• 10 minutes of critique
-for 20 minutes total.

-It should clearly include:

 * Research question: Why this question?
 How does your project investigate this question?
-* Contextual research: literature and theory, as well as other projects from your fields/domains
-* Practical project description: what are you making?
-* Methodology and methods for your primary research: how are you exploring your research questions?
-How will you find results?
-* Timeline for achieving this project: include specific dates, especially for functional demos and user testing
-* Resources needed to achieve this research
+* Contextual research
-* Bibliography
+* Practical project description

 # MIDTERM PROJECT DEMOS - SCIENCE FAIR